Rensselaer Polytechnic Institute

 How does Rensselaer Polytechnic Institute spend its money?

 Rensselaer Polytechnic Institute directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Rensselaer Polytechnic Institute tax-deductible?